 - a webinar discussion on Neurodiversity chaired by Dr Conor Davidson, RCPsych Autism Champion with speakers Verity Westgate talking about Autism and perinatal mental health and Dr Tahleel Javed, with insights on how to support people from a neurodivergent population (see video below)

 - an interview with core trainee Anuya Bandecar (see video below)

 - a blog post by Dr Elohor Ijete: The hidden world of non-visible disabilities.
-Elohor is currently completing FY3 year in forensic psychiatry and the main carer of her mother (Dr Onikepe Ijete) who is a psychiatrist and who has a physical disability (see video below for an interview that we did with Onikepe last year).
+Elohor is undertaking training in forensic psychiatry and is also the main carer of her mother (Dr Onikepe Ijete) who is a psychiatrist and who has a physical disability.

 Neurodiversity webinar chaired by Dr Conor Davidson